inesalfe/BlackJack-Game/README.md

 # BlackJack-Game
-Final project for the Objected Oriented Programming course.
+Final project for the Object Oriented Programming course.